BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-next we need to select the country for the Debian archive I'll just select United States and then the Debian archive mirror says usually deb.debian.org is a good choice and that is the default so I'll hit enter and finally if you need a HTTP proxy to access the outside world this is where we'll enter it now we don't have a proxy so I'll just click on enter when you get presented with the screen what you want to do is remove the iso image from your virtual machine and to do that under settings we can select custom ISO and click on remove ISO:  <br/>
+Next, we need to select the country for the Debian archive.
+I'll select the 'United States'.
+Click on 'deb. debian.org'.
+Finally, if you need an HTTP proxy to access the outside world this is where we'll enter it.
+Now we don't have a proxy so I'll click 'enter'.
+When you get presented with the screen what you want to do is remove the iso image from your virtual machine and to do that under 'Settings' we can select 'Custom ISO' and click on 'Remove ISO'.:  <br/>
 <br />
 <img src="https://snipboard.io/gYfqMv.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />